 Pencil is informal.
-It's like an old photograph from the 50s; a snapshot from your memory.
-It evokes a recollection, a feeling.
+It's like an old photograph; a snapshot from your memory.
+It's simple, clean, and casual.

-And finally oil: the most austere, the most formal, and definitely the grandest.
+And oil: the most formal, and definitely the grandest.
 You can make these as light and playful as you like, but they always seem to hold onto a certain proud importance.
 It's like these ones know that they're a legacy by which future generations will understand what things were most important to us.

 My best advice is to give some serious thought to what sort of piece you imagine in your home.
-If it's a portrait, should it portray all members of the family, or only the children?
-Are pets to be included?
+If it's a portrait, should it portray all members of the family?
+An aged or missed loved one?
+Just the children?
+Pets?
 Where would you like to hang it, and how much surface area would you like it to take up, including the frame?
 Do you envision it as a formal showpiece in a principal entertaining area in your home, or more as a casual representation of your family for them to enjoy?
 Is there a medium that you are particularly drawn to?
 And, unfortunately, the true realist's question; what price point are you comfortable with?

 The decision to purchase custom artwork is a big one.
 Not only does artwork beautify your home, it also expresses your personality to all those who enter.
 Your art should be a purchase that you will enjoy and be pleased to share for many, many years.
 As such, your input is an important part of the process: there are several steps involved in the creation of a custom piece of art.
 When you first contact me, we will discuss the nature of the piece that you would like to have done.
 I will issue a formal quote and a projected timeline at that time.
 Once you have agreed to proceed, a deposit of 50% of the total price is due prior to commencement of work.
 I will keep you updated with photos as work progresses; I am not happy unless you are happy, so work is only delivered or shipped after I have received written approval from you in response to a photograph of the completed piece.
 Once you have given approval and payed the remaining balance, I will arrange either delivery or trackable shipping.